wqking/gincu/readme.md

 ## Folder structure

  * bin.
 The resources, libraries, and the game program.
 CMake was already configured to output compiled program there.
+ * bin/art.
+The raw art assets.
+They are used to create the game assets and they are not used by the game directly.
+ * bin/resources.
+The assets used by the game.
  * build.
 CMake build home.
  * include.
 The include folder of the library.
  * src.
 The source code of the library..
  * tests/application.
 All application code.
 Each sub folder is a single game or application.
+ * tests/application/testbed.
+The test bed.
+It's easy to add small test case there.
  * tests/application/matchthree.
 The match-three game.
 If you need to add another game XYZ, create folder src/application/xyz.